 The definition and content of a data strategy.

 I took the definition of data strategy from DAMA-DMBOK2: “a strategy is a set of choices and decisions that together chart a high-level course of action to achieve high-level goals” (DAMA-DMBOK2,p.31).
 Data strategy should cover the following questions: “what data the organization needs, how it will get the data, how it will manage it and ensure its reliability over time, and how it will utilize it” (DAMA-DMBOK2, p.32).
 Reading these questions, you immediately understand that all these questions relate to the set-up of the data management framework.
-The components of the data strategy proposed by DAMA-DMBOK2 (DAMA-DMBOK2, p.32), I have assembled in three groups as shown in Figure 1:
+The components of the data strategy proposed by DAMA-DMBOK2 (DAMA-DMBOK2, p.32) I have assembled in three groups as shown in Figure 1:

 Why a company needs a data (management) strategy

 The data strategy vision should follow and support the overall business strategy.
 Data is one of the resources required for achieving business goals.
 I am sure that no company will implement data management just for fun.
 This is a cost-, time-, and resource-intensive process.
 A company needs to have strong business drivers to do it.
 One of the ways to align data strategy with the overall business strategy is to find the crucial business drivers.
 These drivers are the ultimate reasons to implement data management.
-In the context of business, we always speak about the external and internal environment as shown in Figure 2.
+In the context of business, we always speak about the external and internal environment, as shown in Figure 2.
 Specific factors from both these environments could serve as drivers for data management.
 Furthermore, these factors can also complement each other.
-For example, the strengthening of competitive advantages will demand improvement in the efficiency and speed of decision making.
+For example, strengthening competitive advantages will demand improvement in the efficiency and speed of decision-making.

 So, business drivers and the analysis of the key value propositions substantiate the necessity of data management.

-What topics the strategy should cover
+What topics should the strategy cover

 How to implement the data strategy